Field Manual · DAM

 4. Enable Real-Time Feedback and Version Control

 Collaboration suffers when multiple people edit assets offline or rely on outdated versions.
 A DAM solves this by maintaining a single version history and allowing direct feedback within the system.
 Users can leave comments, mark annotations, or request changes directly on preview files.
 Every edit or approval is logged, maintaining accountability.
 Version control ensures that old files aren’t mistakenly reused.
-This creates a clear audit trail while keeping collaboration fluid and organised.
+This creates a clear audit trail while keeping collaboration fluid and organized.

 5. Integrate DAM with Creative and Communication Tools